Understanding the Renters Rights Bill: Implications for Landlords and Tenants

 Tenants to receive more rights to keep pets in rental properties – under this part of the Renters’ Rights Bill, pets will be allowed in rental properties under the new bill and tenants will be able to request a pet before and during the tenancy.
 If the landlord does deny this, then the tenant will be able to challenge the decision if no fair reason is given.
 Landlords still have the right to request the tenants have insurance in place in case of any damage to the property.

 Rights for tenants to challenge rent increases – this part of the bill gives tenants the right to challenge rent increases by landlords.
 It’s suggested that this is often used by landlords as a backdoor protection if they cannot use a section 21 to evict.
 Landlords will also be prevented from accepting higher rent bids from tenants, as they will be required to advertise the rental for the property.
 This will end bidding wars.
 Rent increases are proposed to be restricted to once a year, restricting rises to the market rates in the area.
+Rent review clauses which could increase the rent beyond the permitted market rate will no longer be permitted.

 Implications and Considerations of the Renters Rights Bill